 Ever wondered where the “Björn” part of BabyBjörn came from?
-Allow me to introduce you to Björn Jakobson and his wife Lillemor, whose classic Scandinavian designs are enjoyed around the world and have made a huge and lasting impact on the children’s market.
+Allow us to introduce you to Björn Jakobson and his wife Lillemor, whose classic Scandinavian designs are enjoyed around the world and have made a huge and lasting impact on the children’s market.

 Lillemor: Always be curious

 Björn: Action!
 I want to see things happening, all the time.

 Lillemor: Everything can inspire- good films, good books, art and nature in particular.
 To go sailing can really inspire.
 Music can inspire me, jazz or Chopin.
 Björn and I went to a Roxette concert last week and I was so inspired by their lighting system.
 I would like to try doing something similar for a trade show.

 Björn and I both see possibilities in everything but in very different ways.
 He sees technical and economic potentials where I see design and art projects.
 He reads financial reports with great interest, I don’t, but I collect everything because I know I can use it for something one day.

 Björn: From meeting parents around the world.
 I am a problem solver and I love being challenged.
 When I meet mothers, fathers and their babies I often see situations that I think should have a better solution.
 Unpractical things annoy me so much that it often inspires me to create something functional.